ramishdev/bmw-aptitude-test-app/README.md

 # BMW IT Internship - Electric Car Database Application

 A full-stack web application developed for the BMW IT Internship aptitude test.
-This project demonstrates modern web development skills using React, TypeScript, Node.js, and MySQL.
+This project demonstrates web development skills using React, TypeScript, Node.js, and MySQL.

-## 🚀 Project Overview
+## Project Overview

-This application provides a comprehensive interface for managing and exploring electric vehicle data with advanced features like real-time search, filtering, and detailed vehicle information display.
+This application provides a comprehensive interface for managing and exploring electric vehicle data using AG Grid with advanced features like real-time search, filtering, and detailed vehicle information display.

 ### Key Features
 - **Interactive Data Grid**: Powered by AG-Grid with server-side operations